dojonorth/planet-survey-akka/README.md

 * Go to **uk.co.bbc.dojo.awaymission.AwayMission**
 * Create an an Akka system called 'The-Corporation'
-* Create a StarshipCommand actor called 'Admiral-Reith'.
+* Create a **uk.co.bbc.dojo.awaymission.actors.StarshipCommand** actor called 'Admiral-Reith'.
 This should be a top-level actor i.e. created by calling 'actorOf' directly on the Akka system you've just created.
 * Message the StarshipCommand actor with a **uk.co.bbc.dojo.awaymission.akka.actorsSeekOutNewLifeAndNewCivilisations**.
 Starship Command should return immediately saying that it hasn't found any life.
+* Take a look at the logged output when the test runs and see what's happening.

 Notes:
+* Remember to check **uk.co.bbc.dojo.actors.pi.AkkaPiCalculator** for inspiration.
 * Be careful not to remove the 'akka.pattern.ask' import, which is needed for the '?' messaging operator to work.
 * Akka forces you to construct hierarchies of actors, such that each actor is supervised by a single parent.
-This map well onto a military / corporate structure, so we'll assume a chain of command in our example.
+This maps well onto a military / corporate structure, so we'll assume a chain of command in our example.
 * The name parameter is optional to Akka Systems and Actors, however, providing one is good practice.
 Be aware that Akka names don't allow certain special characters or spaces.
 For now, stick to alphanumeric characters, numbers and hyphens.
+* The 'receive' method in StarshipCommand is wrapped in a 'LoggingReceive' block.
+We need this to automatically capture and print out incoming messages.
 * The 'actorOf' method actually takes a 'Props' object.
-I've glossed over (for more info go [here](http://doc.akka.io/docs/akka/2.4.1/scala/actors.html#Props) this by providing companion objects for each actor that handle this in their constructors. i.e. you can just call:
+I've glossed over this (for more info go [here](http://doc.akka.io/docs/akka/2.4.1/scala/actors.html#Props)) this by providing companion objects for each actor that handle this in their constructors. i.e. you can just call:
 ```
 actorOf(StarshipCommand(), name = ...
 ```